skienzmatishun/rippreport/content/p/shooting-yourself-in-the-foot/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As part of our coverage on the Baldwin County Commission District 2 race, we expose how the Catalyst political machine manipulates candidates Steve Carney and Jonathan Armstrong.
+Armstrong and Commissioner Jeb Ball profit directly from court-ordered arrests through their private business while Carney answers to discredited politicians.
+Voters must reject these conflicted insiders to stop shady machine bosses from locking up county government.
 ---
 The most important race in Baldwin County is District two.
 This commission seat is being sought after by three candidates, Steve Carney, Jonathan Armstrong and Matt McKenzie.